marcus-grant/notes/pcde-module22-content.md

 Read the instructions and complete the open-ended questions for questions 3, 7, 10, 12, and 14.
-Below each cell that contains a question, you will see a Markdown cell in which you can aswer that question.
+Below each cell that contains a question, you will see a Markdown cell in which you can answer that question.
 Responses should fully answer the question that is provided, and each response should be approximately two or three sentences.